Hiring Procedure/Background Investigation Procedure

 Hiring for Work Study Students

-1. Once a student is approved for financial aid through Financial Aid office, he or she will meet with the assigned Financial Aid counselor to complete the required paperwork and view the job listings notebook for a position.
+1. Once a student is approved for financial aid through the Financial Aid office, he or she will meet with the assigned Financial Aid counselor to complete the required paperwork and view the job listings notebook for a position.

-3. The student must also sign a Confidentiality Agreement and both documents must be returned to the Financial Aid counselor.
+3. The student must also sign a Confidentiality Agreement, and both documents must be returned to the Financial Aid counselor.

 Position Changes